Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 Use the Firmware Action Service (FAS) to update the firmware on supported hardware devices.
 Each procedure includes the prerequisites and example recipes required to update the firmware.

-When updating an entire system, walk down the device hierarchy component type by component type, starting first with Routers (switches), proceeding to Chassis, and then finally to Nodes.
+When updating an entire system, walk down the device hierarchy component type by component type, starting first with routers (switches), proceeding to chassis, and then finally to nodes.
 While this is not strictly necessary, it does help eliminate confusion.

 **NOTE:** Any node that is locked remains in the state `inProgress` with the `stateHelper` message of `"failed to lock"` until the action times out, or the lock is released.
 If the action is timed out, these nodes report as `failed` with the `stateHelper` message of `"time expired; could not complete update"`.